codebro634/modulus/README.md

 - `t`: Second till which the flow is simulated.
 Default: 3.0.
 - `dt_real`: Delta t (step size) in the final dataset.
 Default: 0.01.
 - `dt_sim`: Base Delta t (step size) that is used for the under-the-hood calculation.
 The step size value adapts dynamically with the inflow peak where `dt_sim` is used for an inflow peak of 1.25.
 Default: 0.00025.
 - `mesh_range`: If `mesh` is a directory, this sets the range of meshes to be used (ordering is the lexicographical order of the mesh paths).
 None, means all meshes are used.
-If not None, then `mesh_range` has the form '<int>,<int>'.
+If not None, then `mesh_range` has the form 'a,b' where a,b are two integers that specify the lower (inclusive) and upper bound (exclusive) of the mesh range.
 Default: None.
 - `vlevel`: Verbosity level.
 Min:0, Max:2.
 Default:1.
 - `cleanup_dir`: If not None, then instead of using `mesh`, the directory  `cleanup_dir` and its subdirectories are searched for files named 'failed_meshes.txt'.
 These files are assumed to contain paths to meshes.
 All meshes found this way are used for simulation.
 Default: None.
 - `num_frames`: If > 0, save animation of simulation as gif with num_frames frames.
 Default: 0.